Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman: Formation

 Squire's death in June 2015 became a catalyst for the three to, as Wakeman said, progress with plans, record new music, and play Yes music on stage "as we feel it should be performed".
 In December 2015, Brian Lane, manager of Wakeman for the past three years and the manager of Yes in the 1970s, encouraged the three to formally launch the band.
 Rabin felt it was the right time as he wished to take a break from scoring films, and Wakeman was prepared to devote time to take part.
 On 9 January 2016, Rabin announced via his Facebook page that the three plan to tour later in the year.
 Two days later, Anderson posted an update revealing the group's name as Anderson, Rabin and Wakeman (ARW for short).
 Later that month, Wakeman confirmed Lane as the band's manager.
 Rabin stressed the group do not intend to be a rival of Yes and maintains there are no negative feelings towards them.
-News of the band's formation was welcomed by current Yes keyboardist Geoff Downes, and guitarist Steve Howe wished them good luck.
+News of the band's formation was welcomed by current Yes keyboardist Geoff Downes, and guitarist Steve Howe wished them good luck, but immediately followed this with approval of "cover bands."